Strong enhancement of g-factor in PbTe-Pb hybrid nanowires: Acknowledgment

-\textbf{Acknowledgment} This work is supported by National Natural Science Foundation of China (92065206) and the Innovation Program for Quantum Science and Technology (2021ZD0302400).
+This work is supported by National Natural Science Foundation of China (Grant Nos.
+92565302 and 12504191) and Quantum Science and Technology-National Science and Technology Major Project (2021ZD0302400).
+W. S. acknowledges the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (Grant No. BX20250167 and No. 2025M783399).
 S.Y. acknowledges the China Postdoctoral Science Foundation (Grant No. 2024M751610) and Postdoctoral Fellowship Program of China Postdoctoral Science Foundation (Grant No. GZC20231368).
-Raw data and processing codes within this paper are available at https://doi.org/10.5281/zenodo.14849781